Riemannian geometry-based decoding of the directional focus of auditory attention using EEG: Discussion and conclusion

 \section{Discussion and conclusion}

 We have shown that the proposed RGC is capable of outperforming the state-of-the-art CSP method to decode the directional focus of auditory attention by $\approx 6\%$ on most decision window lengths.
 However, two limitations are to be noted.
 Firstly, the RGC method performs similarly to the CSP method on very short decision windows (see Figure~\ref{fig:perf-curve}), due to the worse covariance matrix estimation on small sample sizes.
 As the MESD values indicate that these very short decision windows are most relevant in the context of attention switching, the RGC method achieves a similar overall MESD as the CSP method.
-Furthermore, this RGC method has a higher computational load than applying a simple spatial filter, due to the TSM in~\eqref{eq:tsm}.
+Furthermore, this RGC method has due to the TSM in~\eqref{eq:tsm} a higher computational load than applying a simple spatial filter.
 Both limitations need to be considered for the real-time AAD application in neuro-steered hearing devices.

 To conclude, the large increase in AAD accuracy compared to the state-of-the-art CSP method makes the proposed method a good candidate to decode the auditory attention, given that it also outperforms the stimulus reconstruction (i.e., CCA) approach for decision window lengths below $\SI{40}{\second}$.
 This makes the RGC-based decoding of the directional focus of auditory attention one of the best AAD methods to date.